 Partner portals can provide a wealth of marketing and sales assets that support the sales process, including:

-- Brand assets – Create a central location where your partners can go to find brand assets for your products (literature, logos, etc.).
+- Brand assets – Create a central location where your partners can go to find brand assets for your products (collateral, logos, videos, etc.).
 This allows for better dissemination of your materials and helps maintain control of your brand standards.

 - Interactive selling tools – In addition to static marketing collateral, provide a set of tools such as total cost of ownership (TCO) or return on investment (ROI) calculators that make it easy for your partners to demonstrate the value of your solutions.